Work from home, study from home - and be better prepared than ever before.

 Did you know that WordPress is responsible for a quarter of all the internet content?
 If you have a WordPress site, you’ll already be familiar with its ease-of-use.
 It’s free, although you might need to pay for some features and setting up a site requires little technical knowledge.

 Getting your WordPress site to stand out in the crowd is a must.
-Whatever route you take to promote your website, it’s imperative that you ensure that your site is search-engine friendly.
+Whatever route you take to promote your website, it’s imperative that you ensure that your site performs as well as possible in search engines.

 Build your site for users, not search engines